nourassili/nourassili/README.md

 ## About Me

-Sitting on both sides of engineering and strategy.
+Sitting on both sides of engineering and product strategy.
 Both teach me something the other can't.

 **Currently**: Product & Engineering at [Mycelia Foundation](https://www.myfound.org/en), Founder at [Phase](https://phaseapp.co/)